Lots of people have found talking therapies helpful for mental health problems such as depression, anxiety and stress.

 Sleepio works on desktop computers, tablets or via an iPhone app.
 It’s also compatible with some of the tracking devices you can use to track your daily lifestyle habits.

-The course lasts six weeks, but you get 12 weeks support from the Sleepio community.
+The course lasts six weeks, but you get one year's support from the Sleepio online community.
 Throughout the course you will have weekly online meetings with "The Prof", a virtual sleep expert who is there to guide you.

 Sleepio is being used by the NHS in a few areas as a self-help therapy for people who have a combination of poor sleep and depression or anxiety.